mrbech/match/match/README.md

 ## Class match

-Similar to `sealed` classes in Kotlin (discriminated unions) a match extension method for a single level class hierarchy can be generated using the `@match` annotation.
+Similar to `sealed` classes in Kotlin (discriminated unions) a `match` and `matchAny` extension method for a single level class hierarchy can be generated using the `@match` annotation.
 All classes must be defined in the same file.

 ```dart
 //types.dart: